Chapter 8

 "We're inside a white room that doesn't exist.
 I think we can handle a little indoor flooding."

 He laughed.
-She hadn't heard that particular laugh in a while.
-Not the polite one from client calls or the dry one from late-night emails.
-The reckless one.
-The one that meant he'd stopped calculating.
+Not the polite one from client calls, or the dry one from late-night emails — the reckless one, the one she hadn't heard since the Azores.

 Water filled the floor, shallow and impossibly clear, reflecting the pulsing maple above.
 Grace kicked her avatar's foot and watched the ripples scatter light across the crooked walls.